 At NASA, we are excited to offer the Physical Science Informatics (PSI) data repository for physical science experiments performed on the International Space Station (ISS).
 The PSI system is now accessible and open to the public.
 This will be a resource for researchers to data mine the PSI system and expand upon the valuable research performed on the ISS using it as a research tool to further science, while also fulfilling the President's Open Data Policy.

-For information about the NRA, please contact Dr. Francis Chiaramonte, Program Scientist for Physical Sciences, NASA Headquarters.
+For more information about the solicitation, please contact Dr. Francis Chiaramonte, Program Scientist for Physical Sciences, NASA Headquarters.